Pope Apologizes For 'Serious Mistakes' In Handling Of Chile's Sex Abuse Scandal

 As NPR's Bill Chappell reported during the pope's visit to Chile in January:

-On the last day of his visit to Chile, Francis set the simmering resentment some hold against the Catholic Church to a full boil with his defense of Bishop Juan Barros.
+On the last day of his visit to Chile, Francis set the simmering resentment some hold against the Catholic Church to a full boil with his defense of Bishop Juan Barros."

 "I am convinced he is innocent," the pope insisted at the time.

+The remarks in Chile highlighted concerns about the pope's commitment to combating sexual abuse by members of the Catholic clergy — an issue that has undermined the Church's moral authority in much of the world.

-After the ensuing outcry, however, Francis dispatched Archbishop Charles Scicluna to lead an investigation in Chile that interviewed dozens of witnesses.
+The following month, however, Francis dispatched Archbishop Charles Scicluna to lead an investigation in Chile that interviewed dozens of witnesses.
 The pope said when his envoys handed him the report, they were "overwhelmed with the sorrow of so many victims of grave abuses of conscience and power and, in particular, of sexual abuse committed by several consecrated persons against minors."

 Francis said he feels "pain and shame" for the "crucified lives" of abuse victims.